Efficiently Enhancing Zero-Shot Performance of Instruction Following Model via Retrieval of Soft Prompt: Introduction

 \section{Introduction}

-Recently, pretraining massive Language Models (LMs) on huge amounts of data has enabled LMs to perform downstream tasks without any fine-tuning with the aid of natural prompts or concatenation of a few demonstration instances~\cite{brown2020language,rae2021scaling, kojima2022large, chowdhery2022palm}.
-Additionally, recent works have shown that adding a \textit{meta-training} stage, an additional training step that helps pretrained LMs understand prompts and demonstrations results in a significant performance boost on zero-shot task generalization even for moderate-sized LMs \cite{min2021metaicl, sanh2021multitask, wei2021finetuned, wang2022benchmarking}.
-This extra meta-training stage involves explicit, multi-task prompted learning on various tasks, enabling LMs to quickly adapt to unseen tasks at inference.
+Training Large Language Models (LLMs) on huge amounts of data has enabled LMs to perform downstream tasks without any fine-tuning with the aid of natural prompts or concatenation of a few demonstration instances~\cite{brown2020language,rae2021scaling, kojima2022large, chowdhery2022palm}.
+Additionally, recent works have shown that adding a \textit{instruction tuning} stage, an additional training step that helps pretrained LMs understand prompts and demonstrations results in a significant performance boost on zero-shot task generalization even for moderate-sized LMs \cite{min2021metaicl, sanh2021multitask, wei2021finetuned, wang2022benchmarking, ye2022guess, chung2022scaling}.
+This extra instruction-tuning stage involves explicit, multi-task prompted learning on various tasks, enabling LMs to quickly adapt to unseen tasks at inference.

-While task prompts and demonstrations enable generalization to unseen tasks, they are essentially \textit{hard} prompts: prompts consisting of natural language phrases.
-Recent works have shown that these \textit{hard} prompts are suboptimal to target task adaptation and \textit{soft} prompts lead to better performance \cite{lester2021power, liu2021gpt}.
-Specifically, \citet{lester2021power} have shown that updating only the prompt embeddings while keeping the backbone LM frozen can enable storing task-specific information and keep the number of trainable parameters extremely small.
-Also, \citet{gu2021ppt} have shown that hybrid prompting, utilizing both \textit{soft} and \textit{hard} prompts, shows better performance than applying each of them individually.
+To maximize the effect of instruction-tuning, two approaches have been widely explored: (1) scaling the number of training datasets, and (2) scaling the model size \citep{wang2022benchmarking, chung2022scaling}.
+However, both approaches require heavy computation, not applicable with an academic budget.
+Specifically, the first approach requires updating the whole parameters of the model every time a training dataset is added, showing limitations in terms of scalability.
+On the other hand, the second approach requires heavy memory requirements to load and train a massive LLM.